ejrich/lang/README.md

 ### Support

 This is a personal project, so no guarantees.
-Supporting Linux only for now, Windows eventually since it's not my main OS.
+Supporting Linux/Windows for now, Mac eventually since it's not my main OS.